 This number is calculated as whichever product has the higher Provisioning License Quantity or Allocated License Quantity number in a subscription.

-For example, if a subscription with Calling has 500 Allocated License Quantity, and Meetings has 600 Allocated License Quantity, then the Consumption Quantity will be 600 for that subscription.
+For example, if a subscription with Webex Calling has 500 Allocated License Quantity, and Webex Meetings has 600 Allocated License Quantity, then the Consumption Quantity is 600 for that subscription.

-You can customize existing templates by reordering or removing columns to view the data that you want to focus on.
-For example, you can create customized Meetings Attendees reports that focus on participants in specific locations or on specific operating systems, or customized Calling Quality reports that focus on audio or video media quality instead of both.
-Custom templates appear in their own section,and are tagged so you can easily identify them.
+Customize existing templates by reordering or removing columns to view the data that you want to focus on.
+For example, you can create customized Meetings Attendees reports that focus on participants in specific locations or specific operating systems, or customized Calling Quality reports that focus on audio or video media quality instead of both.
+Custom templates appear in their own section, and are tagged so that you can easily identify them.

 Custom reports section in Control Hub

-Some templates aren't available for customization, and some columns are required for certain templates.
-You can tell which columns are required by a template if you can't remove them when you're customizing a template, as shown in the following image.
+Some templates can't be customized, and some columns are required for certain templates.
+You can choose which columns are required while customizing a template.
+The following image shows an example.

-Each administrator can create up to 50 custom templates, and only you can view the custom templates that you created.
+Each administrator can create up to 50 custom templates, and view only the custom templates that they created.

-You can create up to 50 custom templates and only you can view your custom templates.
+You can create up to 50 custom templates and view only your custom templates.
 Other administrators can create their own set of up to 50 custom templates.

 Custom templates aren't editable after they're created.